tingerrr/hydra/src/util/assert.typ

 /// Assert that `value` is of any of the given `expected-types`.
 ///
+/// -> none
+#let types(
-/// - name (str): The name use for the value in the assertion message.
+  /// The name to use for the value in the assertion message.
+  ///
+  /// -> str
+  name,
-/// - value (any): The value to check for.
+  /// The value to check for.
-/// - message (str, auto): The assertion message to use.
+  ///
+  /// -> any
+  value,
-/// - ..expected-types (type): The expected types of `value`.
+  /// The expected types of `value`.
+  ///
+  /// -> type
+  ..expected-types,
+  /// The assertion message to use.
+  ///
+  /// -> str | auto
+  message: auto,
-#let types(name, value, ..expected-types, message: auto) = {
+) = {
   let given-type = type(value)
   expected-types = expected-types.pos().map(t => if t == none {
     type(none)